-A sticky-board allows children to manipulate a range of materials (in a range of sizes, colours and textures), and invites them to use their imagination in deciding how the materials will be used.
+A sticky board allows children to manipulate a range of materials (in a range of sizes, colors, and textures) and invites them to use their imagination in deciding how the materials will be used.

 What is even more wonderful for parents is that this activity is easy and quick to set up, and will keep your children engaged for hours, even days…..until the paper loses its stick.

 1) Attach some contact paper (sticky-backed paper) to a window or wall.
 Ensure the sticky side is facing out (I just use blu-tack to attach it to my window)

 2) Provide your child with a range of materials.
 Start by using loose bits and pieces you have accumulated.
 Some suggestions are listed below:

 - Icy pole sticks

 - Ribbons and fabrics

 - Pom poms

 - Googly eyes

 - Bottle tops